RetroPie/RetroPie-Setup/README.md

 Wiki
 ----

 You can find useful information about several components or for several frequently asked questions in the [wiki](https://github.com/RetroPie/RetroPie-Setup/wiki) of the RetroPie Script.
-If you think that there is something missing you are invited to add it to the wiki.
+If you think that there is something missing, you are invited to add it to the wiki.

 Thanks